Notable People

 The bet was that symbolic computation, numerical computation, visualization, and later large stores of structured knowledge should not be scattered across disconnected tools.
 They should live inside one computational environment.
 That is part of why Mathematica mattered so much in education, research, and technical industry.
 It was not merely useful software.
 It embodied a view about how thinking should be organized.

 Wolfram's official biography still frames the product this way, as a system that expanded from technical computing into something much broader, with consequences across fields and generations of students.
-That description can sound self-promotional, but in this case the self-promotion points to something real.
+That description can sound self-promotional, but in this case the self-promotion points to a substantive change.
 Mathematica changed the expectations of what an integrated computational system could be.

 He kept trying to enlarge the frame